Gavin Sheets Preview, Player Props: White Sox vs. Diamondbacks

 Gavin Sheets At The Plate

-- Sheets has driven home a run in 25 games this season (22.3%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on seven occasions..
+- In 25 games this season (22.1%), Sheets has picked up an RBI, and in 11 of those games (9.7%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 24 of 112 games so far this season.
+- He has scored a run in 24 of 113 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.